DoTheEvo/selfhosted-apps-docker/arch_linux_host_install/readme.md

 This is not a hand hodling explaining guide how to install arch.</br>
 It's more of a checklist on what to do if you already done it and know what you are doing.</br>
-Google for plenty of tutorials and youtube videos alongside arch wiki.

 * [Official site](https://www.archlinux.org/)
 * [Arch wiki install guide](https://wiki.archlinux.org/index.php/installation_guide)